Mishael-M/portfolio-site/content/blog/weekthree.md

 I spent most of my time finishing [Project: Calculator](https://www.theodinproject.com/lessons/foundations-calculator) and have finished the basic features.
 Tomorrow I will focus on finishing the extra credit portion.
 I am also slowly going through the Google UX Design course, trying to gather as much knowledge I can for future Front End projects.

+## Day Three

+I was sidetracked once again and instead opted in to practicing LeetCode style questions alongside the Google UX Design course.